cybersamx/eks-helm-action/README.md

 # eks-helm-action

-Github Action for deploying applications to a EKS cluster.
-This Action has a container with `kubectl` and `helm` installed and kubeconfig configured by the AWS access key you provided - yep, no more messing around with kubeconfig.

-I need something somewhat specific to a Github Actions CI run and just want to pass the AWS access key credentials (easier to deal with) instead of kubeconfig.
-So I combine [ianbelcher/eks-kubectl-action](https://github.com/ianbelcher/eks-kubectl-action) and [koslib/helm-eks-action](https://github.com/koslib/helm-eks-action) actions in this action.
+Needed something somewhat specific to a Github Actions CI run for a project.
+Just want to pass the AWS access key credentials (easier to deal with) instead of tinkering with kubeconfig.
+This project combines [ianbelcher/eks-kubectl-action](https://github.com/ianbelcher/eks-kubectl-action) and [koslib/helm-eks-action](https://github.com/koslib/helm-eks-action) actions to deploy applications to an EKS cluster using just AWS access key.
+This Action has a container with `kubectl` and `helm`.

 ## Policy for IAM User